 Independent Contractor Taxes Frequently Asked Questions (FAQs)

 By now, you should have a good idea of how taxes work as an independent contractor.
 We have discussed the general process for reporting income earned, deducting expenses, and paying taxes as an independent contractor.
-If you have a question, feel free to post your tax question in the Fit Small Business forum, and we will get an answer to you.
 Below we answer some of the more common questions about independent contractor taxes.

 What if I can’t pay my taxes?